 Hydrologic Partitioning of Treated Runoff

-Oversizing an DIS that is designed to treat the entire 0.75 inch per hour storm from the drainage area will result in an increased fraction of the Treated Runoff being allocated to ET&I. The figure below shows runoff fates for 100 percent sized and oversized DIS systems.
-The percentage oversized would be determined based on the ratio between the area of the VRA required and the area of the VRA provided.
+Oversizing an DIS that is designed to treat the entire 0.75 inch per hour storm from the drainage area will result in an increased fraction of the Treated Runoff being allocated to ET&I. Figure D-14 below shows the relative proportion of treated runoff comprised by ET&I for 100 percent sized and oversized DIS systems.
+The related Effluent percentage is 100 minus the ET&I. The percentage sizing would be determined based on the ratio between the area of the VRA required and the area of the VRA provided (see Figure D-13 above).

 Figure D-14: Percent ET&I for DIS Based on VRA Size